-Ask the Expert: What can I do about saddle sores?
+Ask the expert: What can I do about saddle sores?

-Ask the Expert: What can I do about saddle sores?
+Ask the expert: What can I do about saddle sores?

 It was day three of riding London to Paris, when a lovely couple cycled up beside me and mentioned that despite the blazing sunshine, like-minded company and blissful days off work, there was something significantly detracting from the pure joy of the rolling roads of northern France.
-They both had excruciating saddle sore.
+They both had excruciating saddle sores.

 I’ve raced and ridden bikes since I was about seven years old and have been fortunate enough to become pretty familiar with what’s comfortable for me, after many, many hours in the saddle.
-I started running through all the reasons they may have both got into this predicament, when I realised just how many factors there are.
+I started running through all the reasons they might have both got into this predicament, when I realised just how many factors there are.

 I asked if they’d recently changed saddle or bike set-up, if they were used to the shorts they were wearing, if they’d put clean shorts on every day, if they’d used anything anti-bacterial on their skin.

-They were in fact very well versed in saddle sores and had ticked all the boxes, but what they weren’t used to was riding for several hours a day back-to-back, proving it can affect anyone at any time.
+They were in fact very well versed in saddle sores and had ticked all the boxes, but what they weren’t used to was riding for several hours a day back to back, proving it can affect anyone at any time.

 I sat down (ahem) with my friend and legendary physio Phil Burt, to ask him why we even get sores in the first place and what we can do about it if we do, especially if things get really bad.